 Elastic bands come in various sizes and strengths and even in a couple of materials; usually, orthodontists will choose latex, but there are also synthetic bands for those who are allergic.

 As stated in Healthline, there is also another type of classification that divides bands based on their purpose.
-Here we will explain a few of them, but there are a lot more classes with many different purposes.
+Here we will explain a few of them, but there are many more classes with many different purposes.

 Class 1 elastics go horizontally across the teeth on either the upper or lower ones and will usually go from one of the molars to the canine.
 This way, the teeth will group together and close any gap in between.